"Defender's interface is very intuitive with warnings that are very helpful."

 Pro Security Tweaks

-Security isn’t one-size-fits-all, so Defender Pro will analyze your site, make suggestions for security tweaks and provide easy activation for the most effective layered security measures used by the pros.
+Security isn’t one-size-fits-all, so Defender will analyze your site, make suggestions for security tweaks and provide easy activation for the most effective layered security measures used by the pros.

 Theme & Plugin Code Checker